JankyCS/story-generator-nlp/README.md

 ### Webapp

-The text prediction is served as a Flask server, which is served to the end-user through a ReactJS frontend.
+The text prediction is served as a Flask server, which is served to the end-user through a Discord Bot, or a ReactJS frontend.

 ## Limitations

 Ultimately, the project is more of a proof-of-concept, than a polished, viable solution for authors.
 Although the text generates correct English words and generally uses correct grammar, it still struggles to maintain a cohesive thought, and can sometimes get stuck in "word loops".
 It also has phrases/ words that it frequents, such as "country", "consul", and "sun".

 These limitations are a product of both the small training data provided, as well as its character-level text generation.
 Word-level text generation with word embeddings/vectors may be more effective, but requires a larger dataset than we had on hand.

-## Usage
-To try out the application, just start the Flask server backend, and then run npm start on the frontend. truee.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)